liane4323/sep10-freedom-project/blog/entry02.md

 Some people feel that a wallet completes their look, however, losing it can be annoying.
 This device is useful for more than just looking fly.
 Your wallet can be monitored by the Smart Anti-Lost Wallet, which allows you to utilize your phone to set off an alarm if it gets lost.
 It maintains a connection from your phone to your wallet via Bluetooth.
 By detecting its location, this smart device prevents theft or loss.
 In the unlikely event that you misplace your wallet, there is an extra function that causes your phone to vibrate.

-The gadgets described above are brilliant and extremely beneficial including the usage of software and hardware, yet the fashion industry fails to take advantage of technology for modest purposes.
+The gadgets described above are brilliant and extremely beneficial including the usage of software and hardware, yet many fashion industry fail to take full advantage of technology.

 ---

 ## EDP (Engineering Design Process)

 In my engineering design process, I touched up on stage two (research the problem) from my first entry.
 I attempted to use technology to look up modesty in the fashion industry, but I was unable to gather information.
-This occurrance was because of the fact that no industry/company works with technology for modesty purposes.
+This occurrance was because of the fact that no industry/company works with technology.
 After this entry, I would like to start the process of brainstorming solutions to come up with a fix to this dilemma.
 I have a few ideas in mind already, which I will be jotting down on my notes.

 ## Skills
 In this second entry, I would like to reflect on two skills that I believe I touched on.